 You can consider this next beauty marketing trick as another form of greenwashing.
 All that it really means, is that the ingredient *started out* as a whole plant.
 It doesn’t mean that it ended up that way, though.
 You know, after it was completely chemically altered and messed with.

 This term often misleads beauty buyers into thinking they are getting a “natural” product, or one that is free of toxic chemicals.
 In reality, the ingredients are often still over-processed and far from where they started out.
 Keep an eye out for this trick and consider it as a red flag that the company may be trying to hide something nasty.
-But nothing gets past you, you savvy babe, you.
+But nothing gets past you!

 The misleading claim you’ll want to double check: “Chemical-Free”.

 Yeah, this one definitely sounds too good to be true.
 At this point in this Beauty Marketing Terms That Trick Consumers with False or Misleading Claims blog, you already know what’s up.